Healthy food delivered by friendly people reduces hunger and isolation

 We provide home-delivered groceries to support better health and promote independent living for low-income seniors and adults with disabilities.

-For hundreds of homebound residents in San Francisco, a weekly knock on the door brings a delivery of fresh groceries.
-Each bag includes a balance of nutritious foods such as fresh fruits and vegetables, low-fat dairy, beans and legumes, lean protein, and whole grains.
-Thanks to the support of the San Francisco Department of Aging and Adult Services (DAAS), we expanded our Home-Delivered Groceries program last year.
-Participation increased throughout the year, averaging 1,446 deliveries per week to homebound seniors and adults with disabilities.
+For thousands of homebound residents in San Francisco, a weekly knock on the door brings a delivery of fresh groceries and a friendly visit.
+Every bag includes a balance of nutritious foods such as fresh fruits and vegetables, low-fat dairy, lean protein, and whole grains.
+Thanks to the support of the San Francisco Department of Aging and Adult Services (DAAS), we continue to expand this program that serves as a lifeline for so many people.

 I’ve been receiving the groceries for about six months now.
 And it’s helpful, yes.
 You bet.
 It helps me out financially.
 And I eat well.
 It’s very good and nutritious.
 I get my vegetables every Wednesday through the delivery.
 And usually, it’s enough to last me a whole week.
 I add meat to some of the vegetables I get.
 I also get chicken and ground turkey sometimes.
-It’s very helpful in many ways.”
+It’s very helpful in many ways.

 - Ralph, 80 years old, Home-Delivered Groceries program participant